appshore/SvelteSapperGraphQL/README.md

-# A progressive responsive website for Sapeur Corp, a very private corporation
+# A progressive responsive website for Sapeur Corp, a fictitious corporation

 Sapeur is the French word for [Sapper](https://en.wikipedia.org/wiki/Sapper), the server side framework of this project.